timhuijgen/easy-api/README.md

 # easy-api-js
 Easy to use REST API functionality for browsers

-You'll need a build tool like webpack or browserify to use this package
+You need jQuery & Promise-polyfill in the DOM when not using build tools like webpack or browserify

 ```javascript
 npm install easy-api-js